 The Maple Leaf Singers originated in 1968 with 24 members under the creative leadership of George and Marie Gillis.
-What started off as a 24 member group now consists of over 50 individuals ranging in age from 18 to 80 years of age.
+What started off as a 24 member group grew to over 50 individuals ranging in age from 18 to 80 years of age.
 The Maple Leaf Singers draws its members from all parts of Metro Vancouver and the Lower Mainland.

 - 1968: The Maple Leaf Singers founded by George and Marie Gillis

 - 1971: First Annual Spring Show; James Cowan Theatre in Burnaby

 - 1973: Official choir for Canada Summer Games; New Westminster

 - 1973: Karen Magnussen's birthday; The Coliseum, Vancouver

 - 1974: Grey Cup game; Empire Stadium, Vancouver